 Everything should be focused on your readers!

-2. Pack Your Blog Post with Ample Information
+2. Pack Your Blog Post With Ample and Relevant Information

 OK, this could be daunting for you.
 If you wanted to touch on a topic just like that and get away with a 500-word blog post, you must first understand that it won’t work.